History of Tuscany: Grand Duchy of Tuscany

-Later Medici

 For most of the 16th century the Medici ruled Florence and Tuscany quite successfully, expanding the state's territory greatly by acquiring Siena.
 The Medici were patrons of science and the arts which flowered for much of their reign.
 Tuscany became a more cohesive and unified state during these years, rather than simply the dominion of a dominating city, Florence.

 As time went on, Tuscany was transformed in a number of ways, not always positively.
 Most importantly, the economy underwent a fundamental change in character.
 The wool industry was decimated during these later years, though the silk industry was, to some extent, able to replace it.
 Nonetheless, industry, which had shaped and sustained Florence since the Middle Ages, began to decline throughout the 17th century.
 Investment in business became less lucrative and there was some "re-feudalization" of the Tuscan state with many patricians investing in land instead of industry.
 Tuscany is generally agreed to have declined greatly by the early 18th century under a series of inept grand dukes.

-The Medici dukes were as follows.

-Alessandro 1530–1537 – Titled Duke of Florence.

-Cosimo I 1537–1574 – From 1569 he and his successors titled Grand Duke of Tuscany.

-Francesco I 1574–1587 – Son of Cosimo I.

-Ferdinando I 1587–1609 – Son of Cosimo I.

-Cosimo II 1609–1621 – Son of Ferdinando I.

-Ferdinando II 1621–1670 – Son of Cosimo II.

-Cosimo III 1670–1723 – Son of Ferdinando II.

-Gian Gastone 1723–1737 – Son of Cosimo III.
-When Gian Gastone died without heirs, the grand duchy was inherited by the House of Lorraine.

-House of Habsburg-Lorraine

-After the Medici dynasty died out, there was a take-over by Habsburg-Lorraine rulers with extensive Austrian domains.
+After the House of Medici died out, Francis I, a cognatic descendant of the dynasty, succeeded the family and ascended the throne of Grand Duchy, placing the state under the sovereignty of the House of Habsburg-Lorraine.

 Known in Italy as Pietro Leopoldo, Leopold I was the only progressive reformer to rule Tuscany.
 He abolished the last vestiges of serfdom, encouraged trade and industry, and reformed the bureaucracy.
 During his long reign Tuscany became one of the most prosperous states in Italy.
 On 30 November 1786, he promulgated a penal reform making Tuscany the first sovereign state to abolish the death penalty.
 In this time period Tuscany was also known as a "Guild".

-Francis of Lorraine 1737–1765 – Married Maria Theresa, Archduchess of Austria.
-When he was elected Holy Roman Emperor in 1747 he passed the Grand Duchy of Tuscany to his son Leopold.

-Leopold I of Lorraine 1765–1790 – Leopold also became Holy Roman Emperor (1790–1792) upon the death of his brother Joseph II (1780–1790).